Discover your potential savings with our ROI Calculator

 Employee and environment safety and health are an essential part of a business’s responsibilities even as it goes about its activities of delivering products and services.
 To provide businesses with a direction, the Occupational Safety and Health Act of 1970 provides guidelines that companies must comply with to proactively prevent injuries and also respond to incidents with appropriate measures.

-Recently, the National Safety Council, America’s more than a century-old nonprofit safety advocate, shared OSHA’s Top 10 Workplace Safety Violations…
+Top 10 OSHA Violations of 2022 - ComplianceQuest Recently, the National Safety Council, America’s more than a century-old nonprofit safety…

-At ComplianceQuest, we published a Whitepaper on the following topic: ‘Current Challenges in EHS Process and Benefits of Moving from Reactive to Proactive…
+Why Is Proactive Risk Management Important? - ComplianceQuest At ComplianceQuest, we published a Whitepaper on the following topic: ‘Current Challenges in EHS Process…

 The Occupational Safety and Health Act of 1970 states that employers are responsible for providing a safe and healthful workplace.
 This ideology is implemented by enforcing standards, training, and assistance.
 OSHA’s commitment to workplace safety grants the committee jurisdiction over seven million worksites.
 OSHA guidelines have evolved over the years to meet the changing dynamics of the work environment.
 Employers, including small business owners, are mandated to implement OSHA guidelines in their organizations.
 As part of the United States Department of Labor, OSHA is focused on protecting the workforce’s safety and health while also providing training, outreach, education, and assistance.